Anil Dash: NFTs

 In 2014, as part of a collaboration with Kevin McCoy, Dash co-created Monegraph, a blockchain-based system for verifying original digital artworks initially called monetized graphics, which has since been called the first implementation of non-fungible tokens (NFTs).

 Dash has been critical of present day usage of the NFT concept, stating "The only thing we’d wanted to do was ensure that artists could make some money and have control over their work," and that co-creator "McCoy still believes that blockchain technologies can help artists sustain their work."

 Recognition

 In 2004, he won an SEO contest which required contestants to get the top Google ranking for the made-up phrase "nigritude ultramarine".

 In 2010, Dash's weblog was an honoree in the Personal Blog/Website category of the 2010 Webby Awards.
-In 2022 Dash and McCoy won the Webby lifetime achievement award for the development of NFTs.
+In 2022, along with Kevin McCoy he won a Lifetime Achievement Award at the 26th Annual Webby Awards.
+Vanity Fair did a small profile on him in a column they called (Twitter) Famous.
+Dash wrote about his complex feelings about NFTs and about the award.